niveK77pur/BSP6-Microservices/Notes/DockerReferences.md

 The following link contains a list of available `Dockerfile` instructions along with a short sentence of what they do.
 <https://www.fosstechnix.com/dockerfile-instructions/>

+# Docker-Compose

+An overview of docker compose can be found in the [docker docs][d-compose].

+A getting started tutorial is also available [in the docs][dc-tutorial].
+In here you will among other things be exposed to the concept of *services*&mdash;although not much detail is provided.

+# Docker Network

+The [networking][dc-network] essentially allows us to place our containers in a network of containers.
+One can think of it as allowing each of the services to be part of a collection of other services.
+Communication between services can then occur via the container's local IP addresses within the network.
+One also has the possibility for services to communicate across networks through a container's IP address as exposed outside of its network.

+Within the docker-compose file we distinguish between two `networks` specifications, as briefly outlined in the following.

+## Top-level networks key

+The `networks` specification in the top level of the YAML file allows us to specify [our own networks](https://docs.docker.com/compose/compose-file/compose-file-v2/#network-configuration-reference) to be created.
+If this is not specified, a default network going by the name `<app-directory-name>_default` is created, and each service joins this network.

+## Service-level networks key

+The `networks` specification in a service on the other hand, allows us to specify [which network a service should join](https://docs.docker.com/compose/compose-file/compose-file-v2/#networks).
+The networks that can be specified here correspond to the networks described and created in the top-level.
+As such we can easily create complex networks of services without puzzling configurations.